gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 - fast as SGD (matrix operation with GPU)
 - escape from local minimum and more stable

+How to set mini-batch size
+- If the whole training set size is less than 2,000, then use the whole training data
+- Otherwize, 64, 128, 256, 512 is common choices

-### XOR solution
+### 4.6 XOR solution
 ![](https://github.com/gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/blob/master/Neural%20network/XOR.png)

 One hidden layer with two neurons.
 The activation in above image is step function.

-## 6. Tips of training DL models
+## 5. Tips of training DL models
-### 6.1 Validate the correctness of public repository
+### 5.1 Validate the correctness of public repository
 Input 10 training samples, shut down the dropout and L2 regularizations, predict the 10 testing samples (same as the 10 training samples).
 If the cost is approximately 0, the codes may not have mistakes
-### 6.2 How to set mini-batch size
-- If the whole training set size is less than 2,000, then use the whole training data
-- Otherwize, 64, 128, 256, 512 is common choices